Developing with Tamagui

 Visualizer

-You can setup a simple visualizer that shows a quick heads-up-display when you hold "Option" (or any key you define) after a short period of time, revealing the styled components names and even the file numbers and components they are in (if you have the compiler plugin installed) as an overlay over app in development mode.
+You can set up a simple visualizer that shows a heads-up display when you hold “Option” (or any key you define) after a short delay, revealing the styled component names and even the file numbers and components they are in (if you have the compiler plugin installed) as an overlay over your app in development mode.

 import { setupDev } from '@tamagui/core'